Aaron Hernandez Attorney Jose Baez Predicts He Will Be Free, Odin Lloyd Appeal Planned

 “Aaron’s not a killer,” he said.
 “What’s interesting is that he hung around a lot of bad people, and if he’s guilty of anything it’s guilty of not forgetting where he came from, and hanging around the wrong group of people.”

-Hernandez was convicted of gunning down Lloyd near his North Attleboro estate after becoming concerned that the former semipro football player might be thinking of fingering him in other violent crimes he was suspected of having been involved in.
+Hernandez was convicted of gunning down Lloyd near his North Attleboro estate after becoming concerned that the former semi-pro football player might be thinking of fingering him in other violent crimes he was suspected of having been involved in.

 In the most recent case, prosecutors argued Hernandez gunned down both Furtado and de Abreu as they sat at a red light outside a downtown Boston nightclub after one of them accidentally spilled a drink oh him and failed to apologize.